Please screenshot this page and send it to info@mim-essay.com

 Key Takeaways – MIT Sloan MBA vs Harvard MBA

-MIT Sloan MBA Salaries: Sloan graduates earn around $165,000 average base salary, with 96% employed within three months.
+MIT Sloan MBA Salaries: Sloan graduates earn an average base salary of around $165,000, with 96% employed within 3 months.

 💼 Harvard MBA Salaries: Harvard grads report a median salary of $175,000, with 94% job offers within 90 days.